 Cooperation for achieving third country nationals’ financial independence through financial literacy tools and entrepreunership bootcamps

-PLOUTOS will facilitate TCNs’ access to financial services through language and community interpreting courses, entrepreneurship and financial literacy training, and innovative technological tools especially designed for TCNs.
+PLOUTOS will facilitate TCNs’ access to financial services through language and community interpreting courses, entrepreneurship and financial literacy training, and innovative technological tools especially designed for them.

 A “Practice Business” is a training ground for entrepreneurial thinking and action”

 Finally, PLOUTOS is meant to solve a number of challenges that TCNs experience on a daily basis and affect their working life and career opportunities.
-These issues including the limited access to financial services, no understanding of the financial landscape and lack of financial literacy.
+These issues include the limited access to financial services, the lack of understanding the financial landscape and the absence of financial literacy.
 As a result TCNS have low workplace confidence.

 PLOUTOS seeks to ensure that TCNs become productive members that contribute to society and thus promote the welfare and growth of the area they live in.”

-The project has received funding from the AMIF 2021 Programme.
-Call: AMIF-2020-AG-CALL-02: Reducing obstacles and promoting access to basic services for third-country nationals
+The funding of the project comes from AMIF 2021 Programme.
+This call, AMIF-2020-AG-CALL-02, aims to reduce obstacles and promote access to basic services for third-country nationals.